 - Serra do Pilar Monastery: When crossing the Dom Luís I bridge, Jardim do Morro will be on your right while the Monastery of Serra do Pilar will be on your left.
 It is impossible not to notice its presence.
 For an even higher view of Porto from above, go up to the Monastery and enjoy the scenery!

-Eat like a ‘Tripeiro’ (that’s how locals are called)
+Eat like a ‘Tripeiro’

 One of the typical dishes of the city is the Porto-style Tripas, made with veal tripe, sausages, pork belly and white beans.
 A legend around the dish is that in the Age of Discovery the Infante D. Henrique requested meat from the local population to supply his caravels; the residents gave all the meat they had, leaving only the guts, which led to the creation of the recipe.
 A tip is to order this dish in the traditional restaurant A Cozinha do Manel.